-Researchers base this massive value on “better decision-making, optimized innovation, improved efficiency of research/clinical trials, and new tool creation for physicians, consumers, insurers, and regulators.”
+Researchers base this massive value on “better decision-making, optimised innovation, improved efficiency of research/clinical trials, and new tool creation for physicians, consumers, insurers, and regulators.”

-Pharma sales is just one of many areas that will see huge gains from the strategic integration of machine learning.
+Pharma sales are just one of many areas that will see huge gains from the strategic integration of machine learning.

 What is Machine Learning?